 Housing costs in Lewis are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in Colorado.

-When you are in Lewis, you'll notice that it is more blue-collar than most other communities in America.
-52.46% of Lewis’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Because occupations involving physical labor dominate the local economy, Lewis is generally considered to be a blue-collar town.
+52.46% of the Lewis workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Lewis is a town of transportation and shipping workers, professionals, and production and manufacturing workers.
 There are especially a lot of people living in Lewis who work in healthcare (36.07%), office and administrative support (11.48%), and sales jobs (0.00%).

 Because of many things, Lewis is a very good place for families to consider.
 With an enviable combination of good schools, low crime, college-educated neighbors who tend to support education because of their own experiences, and a high rate of home ownership in predominantly single-family properties, Lewis really has some of the features that families look for when choosing a good community to raise children.
 Is Lewis perfect?
 Of course not, and if you like frenetic nightlife, it will be far from your cup of tea.
 But overall this is a solid community, with many things to recommend it as a family-friendly place to live.